CERC-AAI Lab

 AGI Collective

 Canada Excellence Research Chair (CERC) in Autonomous Artificial Intelligence Lab at the Department of Computer Science and Operations Research of the University of Montreal (UdeM) is led by Irina Rish, a full professor at UdeM and Mila - Quebec AI Institute.
-A grant of ten million dollars over seven years (2020-2027) was awarded by Canadian government to support the CERC research program.
-This grant is a part of the comprehensive strategy to encourage development and deployment of artificial intelligence in Canada.
+The CERC-AAI program is supported by the CERC grant from the Canadian government, which is a part of the comprehensive strategy to encourage the development and deployment of artificial intelligence in Canada.

 The high-level objective of this CERC in Autonomous AI program is to develop a set of sustained initiatives that will advance AI towards more general, human-like intelligence, by making AI more flexible, robust and broad.
 More specifically, the lab's research is focused on: